 NURS 2501.
 Health & Illness Concepts II Clinical.
 0 Hours.

 This course is offered in the second semester in the ADN program.
 It further develops health and illness concepts within the three domains of the client, healthcare, and nursing.
 Emphasis is placed on the concepts of metabolism, intracranial regulation, cellular regulation, perfusion, infection, immunity, mobility, comfort, behavior, health-wellness-illness, critical thinking, nursing process, caring, time management/organization, leadership/management, and safety.
 The course includes application of pharmacological health and illness concepts in acute care settings.
-It includes classroom and clinical learning experiences.
+It includes clinical learning experiences.
 Prerequisite: Admission to the Dixie State University Associate Degree in Nursing program.
 FA, SP.

 NURS 2530.
 Family Health Concepts.
 5 Hours.